The Clear Edge

 Revenue: $76K → $87K over 90 days from focused execution on 5 projects vs. scattered effort across 20+.

 Founders working 50 hours weekly often can’t see what they accomplished.
-Days blur together.
-Feels like running in place.
+Days blur together and it feels like running in place.

 One $81,000/month founder felt this acutely: “I work all week and can’t point to what I actually did.”